JaqiKal/tic-tac-toe/README.md

 * A 24 hour clock is included in the footer of the index page.
 * A thank you note in the footer of the form page.

-The website comprises 3 pages.
+The website comprises
+* 3 HTML pages
+* 3 JavaScripts
+* 1 Stylesheet

 * Home page / landing page
-* * A 24 hour clock is included in the footer of the index page.

 Insert PIC!